ShahmarAliyev/receipt-processor/README.md

 docker build . -t shahmar/node-web-app
 ```

-This command is gonna run the tests and build the container.
+This command is gonna run the tests and build the image.

 In order to run the application run the following command and the application is gonna start at [http://localhost:5500/] (http://localhost:5500/)